virtan/eep/README.md

 Useful
 ------

-* Turn off kcachegrind "cycle detection", eep is trying to detect cycles by itself
+* Turn off kcachegrind "cycle detection", eep detects cycles by itself
 * Absolute numbers in kcachegrind are microseconds
 * ELF Objects in kcachegrind are erlang pids
 * By default kcachegrind limits caller depth and node cost (can be changed in call graph context menu in Graph submenu)
+* Tail recursion loop within group of functions has incorrect calls and time cost values

 Screenshots
 -----------